daler/GFFutils_old/doc/source/overview.rst

     grep "gene" chr2.gff | awk '{print $1,$4,$5}'

 But how would you use commandline tools to get a BED file of 3' exons from genes longer than 5 kb?
 Or how would you get the average number of isoforms for genes on the plus strand?
-These more complex questions are actually quite easy to answer using :mod:`GFFutils` -- see the `Examples`_ for how it's done.
+These more complex questions are actually quite easy to answer using :mod:`GFFutils` -- see the **Examples** below for how it's done.

 Installation
 ------------